Jip-Hop/jailmaker/README.md

 See [Advanced Networking](./NETWORKING.md) for more.

+## Docker

+Jailmaker won't install Docker for you, but it can setup the jail with the capabilities required to run docker.
+You can manually install Docker inside the jail using the [official installation guide](https://docs.docker.com/engine/install/#server) or use [convenience script](https://get.docker.com).

 ## Comparison

-TODO: write comparison between systemd-nspawn (without jailmaker), LXC, VMs, docker (on the host).
+TODO: write comparison between systemd-nspawn (without jailmaker), LXC, VMs, Docker (on the host).

 ## References